 The Moral Majority can't provide that.
 Indeed, Jerry Falwell does not even claim to do that.
-Rather, he has insisted that the gospel and the Moral Majority are separate entities.
-He wears his "gospel hat" as he preaches on the Old Time Gospel Hour and as he works with his Baptist church in Lynchburg, Virginia.
-Then he neatly removes it again and puts on his "civic hat" through his connection with the Moral Majority, claiming that his platform for the Moral Majority involves only several basic issues: "Prolife, protraditional family, promoral, . . . and . . . pro-American, which means strong national defense and the state of Israel (Falwell, "Interview").
+Rather, he insists that the Gospel and the Moral Majority are separate and distinct entities.
+He wears his "gospel hat" as he preaches on the "Old Time Gospel Hour" and as he works with his Baptist church in Lynchburg, Virginia.
+Then he neatly removes it and puts on his "civic hat" when he serves as president of the Moral Majority.
+On the other hand, he claims that his platform for the Moral Majority involves only several basic issues: "Prolife, protraditional family, promoral, under which we have opposed the illegal drug traffic and pornography, and we are proAmerican, which means strong national defense and the state of Israel." "xxxxi"

 With that he suggests that the two hats can be worn and not become confused.
 But he is wrong.
 He advocates a pro-Israel stance because he sees the Jews still as God's special people.
-He further suggests that his efforts at raising the moral tone of America could well be a prelude to the Rapture which will introduce the millennium on earth.
+He suggests his efforts at raising the moral tone of America could well be a prelude to the Rapture which will introduce the millennium on earth.
 No, we cannot feel free to join hands with Jerry Falwell.
-He mixes politics with false religious beliefs and vice versa.
+His politics is mixed up with false religious beliefs and vice versa.
 What comes from him is a new form of the old social gospel.
-Although it surely contains civic righteousness, it just as surely does not have the gospel nor the law as God would have it.
-Nor, as a consequence, does it have the full-fledged morality which is only possible through faith in Christ.
+Although it surely contains civic righteousness, it just as surely does not have the Gospel nor the law as God would have it.
+Nor, as a consequence does it have the full-fledged morality which is only possible through faith in Christ.

-But we also need to react strongly to the attempts at building morality coming out of secular humanism.
-A common thread running through these approaches is a similar attempt to limit focus to a few key moral questions.
-These are then answered in an intellectual, rational way.
-Our basic approach as Christians is not through reason, but through faith.
+But we also need to react to the appeals to morality coming out of secular humanism.
+A common thread running through these approaches is that they also limit their focus to a few key moral questions.
+Then they try to answer them in an intellectual, rational way.
+Our approach as Christians is basically not through reason, but through faith.
 If the question has not already been directly answered in the Bible, the Christian will find his way on the basis of sound principles based on the Bible.
-The Christian young woman thinking about an abortion and noting the 60-40 chance of a mongoloid child will first consider faith.
-She will remember that she has a Lord who graciously guides her life and that of her husband.
+The young woman thinking about an abortion and noting the 60-40 chance of a mongoloid child will first consider faith.
+That is, she will remember that she has a Lord who lovingly guides her life and that of her husband.
 Then she will consider love-her love for that person whose life the Lord has now created.

 But that still leaves us with a big question regarding methodology.
-Dare we make use of approaches coming out of mancentered philosophies?
-We need to know that there are dangers if we do.
-As we work with methods generated by these man-centered philosophies, we might also imbibe the philosophy along with the method.
-If freely choosing is an essential element to clarify values, then we will be tearing down the foundations of Christian morality.
-Similarly, role-playing may be quite innocent and may indeed help gain insights to problems.
+Do we dare make use of approaches coming out of man-centered philosophies?
+We need to know that there are strong dangers if we do.
+There is the danger that as we work with methods generated by these mancentered philosophies, we might also imbibe the philosophy along with the method.
+If "freely choosing" is an essential element to clarify values, then we will be tearing down the foundation for Christian morality.
+Similarly, role-playing may be quite innocent and indeed may help gain insights to problems.
 But by playing the devil's advocate we may end up imbibing the devil's own thinking-much to our harm.
-To do a good job of role playing the position of a Mormon may make our youth more than sympathetic to it; they could become susceptible to it.
+To do a good job of role-playing the position of a Mormon may make our youth more than sympathetic to it; they could become susceptible to it.